Lifelong Iowan and former local news anchor Lucas Casey has joined the SEH team as Business Development Manager in Des Moines, Iowa.

 In fact, in 2013, Casey had the opportunity to run in a special election to fill a vacant seat on the City Council.

 I’ve always valued the role of local government.
 I spent the first part of my career in local government administration and saw firsthand the positive impact elected leaders and city staff can have on their communities.

-Casey lives in West Des Moines with his wife Lindsay and their three children — daughters Afton (age 6) and Emery (age 3) and son Becker (4 months).
+Casey lives in West Des Moines with his wife Lindsay and their three children — daughters Afton and Emery, and son Becker.
 He enjoys spending time with his family, watching TV and movies, and staying active playing just about any sport.